inergyllc/OxaiBot/README.md

 [More information about Azure OpenAI on your data](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/use-your-data)

 1. Update the `AZURE_OPENAI_*` environment variables as described above.
 2. To connect to your data, you need to specify an Azure Cognitive Search index to use.
-You can [create this index yourself](https://learn.microsoft.com/en-us/azure/search/search-get-started-portal) or use the [OilWrx EnerGAI Studio](https://oai.azure.com/portal/chat) to create the index for you.
+You can [create this index yourself](https://learn.microsoft.com/en-us/azure/search/search-get-started-portal) or use the [Azure AI Studio](https://oai.azure.com/portal/chat) to create the index for you.

     These variables are required when adding your data:
     - `AZURE_SEARCH_SERVICE`